Barhoumi-Nawres/Kernel-module-/README.md

 kernel:
 1-compile or build tools mconf.
 2-load K config
-3-you will get menuconfig (so you can active or desactive symbols using this command (make menuconfig )
+3-you will get menuconfig (so you can active ,desactive or search for  symbols using this command (make menuconfig )

 ##